thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

 show the history of changes to a deployment, daemonset or statefulset To see more information create the API object with the --record flag

+##### arguments

+pause
+resume
 undo
   undo the last change in the history

+--to-revision=x
+  roll back to a previous revision, need to run the deployment with the --record flag

+#### scale

+scale the number of replicas in a deployment or replica set

+#### edit

+edit a particular object in a text editor.
+The changes are applied to the cluster when the file is saved.

 #### label